 Building a compliant WISP is one component of a complete tax firm security program.
 These resources address the technical controls and employee practices your WISP will reference:

-- Security awareness training for tax firms — satisfy the annual training requirement your WISP mandates
+- Phishing awareness for tax firms, satisfy the annual training requirement your WISP mandates

 Frequently Asked Questions About WISP Templates for Accountants